tobiasgalla/diffusion_approximation_for_resetting/README.md

-Data is in the branches labelled figure1, figure2 and so on
+Data is in the branches labelled figure1, figure2 and so on.
+The data file for the main panel of Fig. 5 in the main paper is too large to be posted here.
+It can be obtained from the author upon reasonable request.